cloudmesh-community/fa18-523-60/paper/paper.md

         spherical: true
      }  }])
 ```

-*$graphLookup* performs a recursive search on a collection.
-To each output
+The *$graphLookup* stage performs a recursive search on a collection.
+To each
-document, adds a new array field that contains the traversal results of the
+output document, it adds a new array field that contains the traversal results
-recursive search for that document [@www-docs.mongodb].
+of the recursive search for that document [@www-docs.mongodb].
 ```
-db.travelers.aggregate( [
+$ db.travelers.aggregate( [
    {
       $graphLookup: {
          from: "airports",